 Public Service and Planning categories have limitations imposed by HUD.
-Public Service projects cannot exceed 15 percent of the annual allocation from HUD and are not priority projects for the State unless considered contributing to economic development; Planning and Administration cannot exceed 20 percent of the annual allocation from HUD.
+Public Service projects cannot exceed 15 percent of the annual allocation from HUD and are not priority projects for the State CDBG program.
+Planning and Administration cannot exceed 20 percent of the annual allocation from HUD.
 Planning grants must result in a project, preferable in the next grant cycle.